MileHacker Logo

 Vegetarian and Vegan

-These choices are increasingly available, especially in cafes and health-conscious eateries.
-Most mid-range restaurants will have at least one vegetarian dish.
+These alternatives are increasingly available, especially in cafes and health-conscious eateries.
+Most mid-range restaurants will have a minimum of one vegetarian dish.
 Many adapt dishes to be vegan if asked.
 Clearly communicate your needs.

 Use apps like HappyCow for finding options.
 Direct communication with restaurants is best.